yui1910/Car-Trajactory-Simulator/README.md

 You can press `Enter` to pause excusion in any time.

 ## map:
-There are tracjotory with 4, 16, 24 coflict zones in `Mymap`, which you don't need to import them by yourself.
+There are trajectories with 4, 16, 24 coflict zones in `Mymap`, which you don't need to import them by yourself.
 You are welcome to use your customized map if you want.

-## imput:
+## input:
-You will need to input your driving situation as input_file.
+You will need to input your driving situation as `input_file`.
 There are some input examples in `src`.

 ## output:
 You will get pictures about the result in each unit of time.
 All pictures will be saved in `output_directory` that you input.